What are Trademarks?

 Should you trademark and when?

 I, without reservation, suggest formal trademark protection as the first part of most business intellectual property strategies.
 The process is both relatively cheap and efficient.
-Many trademark applications that I handle are well under $1000 including EmergeCounsel attorney fees and USPTO filing fees.
-Things that increase costs include search fees and competitively filed marks.Also, businesses need not wait until you bring goods and services to market to file for a USPTO trademark, as the USPTO allows for protection for marks that the registrant “intends to use.”
+Many trademark applications that I handle are well under $1000, including EmergeCounsel attorney fees and USPTO filing fees.
+Things that increase costs include search fees and competitively filed marks.
+Also, businesses need not wait until you bring goods and services to market to file for a USPTO trademark, as the USPTO allows for protection for marks that the registrant “intends to use.”

 However, before filing, it is important to have the brand relatively set.
 For example, suppose you are called XYZ Bicycle and think of changing the name within the year, depending on traction.
 In that case, you don’t want to spend money on an XYZ Bicycle trademark (or any brand recognition strategy) until you have the name of your brand nailed.
 For this reason, I almost always encourage my clients to strategize before acting.
 In strategizing, it is important to map out your brand, how it relates to your business, and what value you ultimately see in it.
-I have built and managed brand, and love providing intellectual strategy sessions as a cost-efficient and organized method.
+I have built and managed a brand, and I love providing intellectual strategy sessions as a cost-efficient and organized method.
 (Look for my blog on trademark/intellectual property strategy).

 Summary